fourstix/Elfos-video/README.md

   * **kernel.inc** - Include file for Elf/OS kernel definitions from [rileym65/Elf-Elfos-Kernel](https://github.com/rileym65/Elf-Elfos-Kernel)
   * **StdDefs.asm** - standard definitions and macros used in assembly source files.
-  * These files can be compiled to run with the video routines in ROM or in the command memory, except for echo which works only with the video routines in ROM.
+  * These files can be compiled to run with the video routines in ROM or in the command memory, except for mirror which works only with the video routines in ROM.
 Setting the VideoCode constant to "ROM" in the code will use the addresses in video.inc to locate the routines, setting the VideoCode constant to MEM will locate the routines in the Elf/OS user memory.
-The echo command relies on the routines remaining available while the Elf/OS is running, so it requires the routines to be located in ROM.
+The mirror command relies on the routines remaining available while the Elf/OS is running, so it requires the routines to be located in ROM.
 * **/src/bas/** -- Example programs for the Basic/02 compiler using Elfos-video API routines located in ROM.
   * **DrawStars.bas** - Basic/02 16-bit program that uses the Elfos-video API in ROM to draw random dots on the display.
 Use the DrawStars.bat batch file to compile the program.
   * **DrawSine.bas** - Basic/02 32-bit program that uses the Elfos-video API in ROM to draw a sine wave on the display.
 Use the DrawSine.bat batch file to compile the program.